 - Member of the SDL University Partnership program with access to SDL technologies certifications

-Students complete a total of 12 courses plus a dissertation to earn the Master of Arts in Translation [MAT].
-The duration of the program is 12 months.
+Students complete a total of 11 courses plus a Thesis to earn the Master of Arts in Translation [MAT] or a Master of Arts in Translation with a specialization in the Creative Industries.
+The duration of the program is 12 months (full-time) or 16 months (part-time).
 An academic year includes two semesters, each semester running for 15 weeks.
-Successful completion of the MAT program requires a total of 39 credits: Core Curriculum (33 credits / 11 courses), Elective Seminar (3 credits / 1 seminar), and Dissertation (3 credits).
+Successful completion of the MAT program requires a total of 36 credits: Core Curriculum (33 credits / 11 courses), and Thesis (3 credits).

 For a detailed view of the program and course descriptions, see the course catalog for the MAT.